codio/site/source/docs/content/authoring/settings-actions/open-tabs.html.md

 Files can be opened automatically to present the panel configuration you feel is most appropriate for the reader.

-The 'Add Tab' button allows you to create multiple lines into your configuration to address most scenarios you are likely to encounter.
+The **Add Tab** button allows you to create multiple lines into your configuration to address most scenarios you are likely to encounter.

 You can also drag and drop files in from your project file tree to the page to add them to the Open Tabs section so that file will be opened in a tab for the reader as well as Drag and Drop on the Open Tabs area in Guides.